 Local schools support Restoring Ratty

-The Restoring Ratty is a Heritage Lottery Funded project to restore water vole populations into the Kielder catchment of the north Tyne, with a view to their eventual spread throughout the catchment and surrounding areas.
+Restoring Ratty (funded by The National Lottery Heritage Fund) is a project to restore water vole populations into the Kielder catchment of the north Tyne, with a view to their eventual spread throughout the catchment and surrounding areas.
 More than 900 water voles have been released thus far by staff and volunteers, and probably the most excited project assistants were 55 pupils from two schools (Terrington Hall School in North Yorkshire and Bellingham Middle School) who had the experience of a lifetime when they were invited to roll up their sleeves and help the project team with the releases.

 The first group to have a ‘Ratty’ experience were eighteen pupils from Terrington Hall School in North Yorkshire.
 The Year 5 pupils, aged between 10 and 11 and their teacher Mary-Ann Pilmore, are no strangers to water voles.
 They helped to trap six of them near their school for the captive breeding programme as part of the project’s three-way schools partnership.
 Inspired by their efforts, the pupils were so keen to release the babies from the voles they helped to trap, that they were prepared to travel over 125 miles and stay overnight at the Calvert Trust.